The 2019 Asia University Rankings reveal the 350+ best colleges and universities in Asia, featuring institutions from 27 countries.

 The campus is in northwest Beijing in a district specifically designated as a university hub.
 The buildings display both traditional Chinese architecture and Western styles.
 Based on the former site of the Qing dynasty royal gardens, the campus has been named one of the most beautiful in the world.

 Many graduates become extremely influential at home and abroad, most notably in Chinese politics.
-Two Nobel prizewinners, one of whom is particle physicist Chen-Ning Yang, are associated with the university.
+Particle physicist Chen-Ning Yang is one of two Nobel prizewinners associated with the university.